runeh/tirbi/README.md

 - [x] Allow multiple tokens?
 - [x] Check for permissions when using gcp
 - [x] Hook up env stuff in commander
+- [x] Maybe get rid of envalid again?
+Or pass cli stuff into it?